 Legacy software has been defined pragmatically as 'software which is vital to our organization, but we don't know what to do with it' [BENN95].
 Some years ago, this was one of the major software problems, but it has become less prominent recently.
 This is possibly because many organizations have been obliged to replace old software to ensure Y2K (millennium) compliance.
 However, it is safe to predict that the problem will soon appear again, in a much more severe form.
 Previously, legacy systems comprised mainly monolithic software, albeit in independent subsystems.
 Current software, based around distributed components from multiple vendors with 'middleware' support, and possibly within an enterprise framework is likely to be far more difficult to address.
-A much better understanding of the legacy problem has been acquired over the past few years (see, for example SEBPC[..]), and much of this is likely to applicable to the next set of legacy problems.
+A much better understanding of the legacy problem has been acquired over the past few years (see, for example the SEBPC programme of research [SEBP99]), and much of this is likely to applicable to the next set of legacy problems.
+One conclusion is that legacy software is not so much a technological problem as an organisational and management problem: solutions need to be addressed at a higher level of abstraction than the software.